Lidiya-MK/Echo-AI/README.md

 The script is hosted on **[PythonAnywhere](https://www.pythonanywhere.com/)**, which provides a simple platform to deploy Python-based applications.

+Here is a screenshot of my conversation with Echo!

 <div style="display: flex; justify-content: center; gap: 10px;">